-How Long Before You Have to Replace Running Shoes – A Scientific Approach to Switching Shoes
+How Long Before You Have to Replace Running Shoes?

 While most of the visible wear to a shoe occurs on the upper fabric and the “outsole,” the hard rubber bottom of a running shoe, the wear that most affects biomechanics (and thus, the wear most likely to have an effect on injury risk) occurs inside the midsole.